javisantana/javisantana.com/_posts/2016-05-08-onpremise.md

 - Other things like announcements, communication channels, marketing, technical information and documentation...

-There is some well know companies that have different approaches to the problem:
+There are some well know companies that have different approaches to the problem:

 - [Travis CI](https://enterprise.travis-ci.com/docs) has an installer (docker based).
 Not sure about how